Lonsdale201/dynamic-elementor-extension/README.md

 **How to download?**

-In the right section the green button: <>Code click, and in the dropdown menu, select the **Download ZIP** option.
+1, method In the right section the green button: <>Code click, and in the dropdown menu, select the **Download ZIP** option.
 The downloaded file just upload it, you can easily install the downloaded file as an plugin within wordpress.
+2, method You can download directly to the latest release.
+You can access this from the right sidebar in the release section.

 ## Tutorials, How to & help